 In the latest episode of our podcast series, we are talking with Raluca Babota, Continuing Care Coordinator about the effectiveness of virtual reality, used in conjunction with Limbic Chairs in treating mental health issues.
 Raluca spoke at length on the subject.
 Discussing the creation and purpose of the Limbic Chair, the positive effects of the combined therapies on various mental health conditions.
 And the unlimited potential yet to be realised."

 Presenter: Hello, welcome everybody, this is The Kusnacht Practice podcast that you are listening to.
 We are the global leaders in innovative care services.
 Our purpose is to reinvent the experience of care.
 I’m here today with Raluca Babota.
 We are going to talk about the effectiveness of virtual reality and Limbic Chairs in the treatment of mental health issues.
 Hello Raluca.

 Raluca Babota: Hello.

-PR: Maybe you can introduce us with what your function is at The Kusnacht Practice.
+Presenter: Maybe you can introduce us with what your function is at The Kusnacht Practice.

 RB: Yes, I’m a psychologist and I work in the Continuing Care department.
 I’ve been doing so for the past five years.

-PR: Thank you.
+Presenter: Thank you.
 So talking about those Limbic Chairs.
 Could you tell us when it was invented?